-While your actual design goals on the battery may be lofty, you could have to give up some of your goals to achieve others when it comes to actual battery performance (Figure 1).
+While your actual design goals on the battery may be lofty, you may have to give up some of your goals to achieve others when it comes to actual battery performance (Figure 1).

 When determining which battery to use, make sure you consider these four factors.

 One of the first choices in battery selection is to decide whether the application requires primary (single use) or secondary (rechargeable) batteries.
 For the most part, this is an easy decision for the designer.
-Applications with occasional intermittent use (such as a smoke alarm, toy, or flashlight) and disposable applications in which recharging becomes impractical (such as hearing aids, watches, greeting cards, and pacemakers) warrant the use of a primary battery.
-If the battery is used continuously and for long stretches of time (such as in a laptop, cell phone, or smartwatch) a rechargeable battery is more suitable.
+Applications with occasional intermittent use (such as smoke alarms, toys, or flashlights) and disposable applications in which recharging becomes impractical (such as hearing aids, watches, greeting cards, and pacemakers) warrant the use of a primary battery.
+If the battery is used continuously and for long stretches of time (such as in a laptop, cell phone, or smart watch), a rechargeable battery is more suitable.

 Primary batteries have a much lower self-discharge rate — an attractive feature when charging is not possible or practical before first use.
 Secondary batteries tend to lose energy at a higher rate.
 This is less important in most applications because of recharging capabilities.

-The runtime of a battery is dictated by the battery capacity expressed in mAh (milliampere/hour) or Ah (amp hours) and is the discharge current that a battery can provide over time.
+The runtime of a battery is dictated by the battery capacity expressed in milliampere per hour (mAh) or amp hours (Ah) and is the discharge current that a battery can provide over time.

-The open-circuit voltage is commonly used in energy calculations — i.e. battery voltage when not connected to a load.
+Open-circuit voltage is commonly used in energy calculations — i.e., battery voltage when not connected to a load.
 However, capacity and energy are heavily dependent on the drain rate.
-Theoretical capacity is dictated only by active electrode materials (chemistry) and active mass.
-Yet, practical batteries achieve only a fraction of the theoretical numbers due to the presence of inactive materials and kinetic limitations.
+Theoretical capacity is dictated only by active electrode materials and active mass, yet practical batteries achieve only a fraction of the theoretical numbers due to the presence of inactive materials and kinetic limitations.
 These prevent full use of active materials and create buildup on the electrodes.